3odeh/Martyr-Data-Management-System-1/README.md

 # Martyr Data Management System

 ## Description
 The Martyr Program is a project that implements a data structure using sorted doubly and single linked lists.
 It is designed to hold information about martyrs, including their name, age, date of death, and gender.
-The program allows users to load a martyrs csv file, interact with the data through a graphical user interface (GUI) implemented using JavaFX, and perform various functions such as inserting new location records, updating or deleting existing records, searching for records, and generating summary reports.
+The program allows users to load a martyrs file (btselem.text), interact with the data through a graphical user interface (GUI) implemented using JavaFX, and perform various functions such as inserting new location records, updating or deleting existing records, searching for records, and generating summary reports.

 ## Features